lukaszklis/homepage-old/_posts/2015-06-20-to-bem-or-not-to-bem.md

-Moving on to the next task, you've been asked to make the button larger, make it more prominent and fill the entire width of the container. *This requires more work* – you may think.
+Moving on to the next task, you've been asked to make the button larger, make it more prominent and fill the entire width of the container. *This requires more work*—you may think.
 Quick look at Bootstrap's documentation and all you have to do is add some extra classes:

 ```html